crismali/magic_lamp/README_forv1.md

 Errors
 ------
 If there are errors rendering any of your templates, Magic Lamp will often throw a JavaScript error.
-Errors will also appear in your server log (if you're running the in browser specs).
+Errors will also appear in your server log (if you're running the in-browser specs).

 To see errors outside of the server log (which may be noisy), you can run [`rake magic_lamp:lint`](#tasks) which will attempt to render all of your templates.
 If there are any errors they'll show up there in a